 Diet and supplements impact numerous urologic conditions.
 Although the exact pathophysiology regarding these relationships is not apparent in all cases, it is prudent for healthcare providers to be aware of the relationships and counsel patients regarding proper diet for their particular urologic problem.
 There clearly are benefits and risks associated with certain foods as they pertain to the urologic problems discussed in this review, but in many respects, patients who consume a prudent diet such as the Mediterranean, the MIND, or the DASH diet can decrease the risks for these diseases or help control their symptoms, in addition to enhancing their overall health.

-*David F. Mobley, MD, is Associate Professor of Urology at Weill-Cornell Medicine in Houston.
-Texas. **Hevin Patel is a pharmacologist at Tulane University in New Orleans. ***Neil Baum, MD, is Profession of Clinical Urology at Tulane University in New Orleans.
+*David F. Mobley, MD, is Associate Professor in Clinical Urology at the Houston Methodist Academic Institute. **Hevin Patel is a pharmacologist at Tulane University in New Orleans. ***Neil Baum, MD, is Professor of Clinical Urology at Tulane University in New Orleans.

 - Centers for Disease Control and Prevention.
 U.S. Obesity Trends.
 2011.
 Available at: https://www.cdc.gov/obesity/data/databases.html